 - Speak With Animals of Its Kind (Ex): If the master is 7th level or higher, a familiar can communicate with animals of approximately the same kind as itself (including dire varieties): Bats with bats, dogs with dogs and wolves, rats and mice with rodents, cats with felines, hawks, owls, and ravens with birds, lizards and snakes with reptiles, toads with amphibians, weasels with similar creatures of the family Mustelidae, and so on.
 Such communication is limited by the intelligence of the conversing creatures.

 - Spell Resistance (Ex): If the master is 11th level or higher, a familiar gains spell resistance equal to the master's level + 5.
 To affect the familiar with a spell, another spell-caster must get a result on a caster level check (1d20 + caster level) that equals or exceeds the familiar's spell resistance.

 - Scry on Familiar (Sp): If the master is 13th level or higher, he may scry on his familiar (as if casting the scrying spell) once per day.

-Wizards and sorcerers can acquire a number of feats relating to their familiars.
-These feats generally improve the abilities of the familiar, making it more useful to its master, but unless otherwise noted they are usually only available to a wizard or a sorcerer with a familiar.
+Arcane casters can acquire a number of feats relating to their familiars.
+These feats generally improve the abilities of the familiar, making it more useful to its master, but unless otherwise noted they are usually only available to a spellcaster with a familiar.

 Familiars normally develop powers and abilities as their masters grow in strength.
 The mystical bond between familiar and master strengthens with time and proximity.
 While this connection is more than enough for many sorcerers and wizards who would rather devote their time and energy to personal development, some grow to value their familiars as companions and friends.
 Some mages merely come to understand their familiar's utility and seek to further increase the abilities of this valuable asset.
 In either case, it is possible for a character to channel some of his life energy into his familiar, giving it extraordinary powers and abilities.